 INTRODUCTION TO THE KETOGENIC DIET

 We are all aware of that feeling of lethargy and overwhelming fatigue that hits us after a huge, carbs-heavy meal.
-In theory the intake of carbs is supposed to boost our energy.
-Invariably however, we are left feeling heavy and sluggish afterwards.
+Theoretically carbs boost our energy.
+Invariably however, we feel heavy and sluggish afterwards.
 A great example is Christmas when everyone revels in gluttony, only to retire and asleep In front of the TV!

-From day one we are raised to believe that carbohydrates are the main source of energy for our bodies.
-Proteins and healthy fats are only used to build muscle mass.
+We learn from day one, that carbohydrates provide the main source of energy for our bodies.
+Proteins and healthy fats build muscle mass, but carbohydrates form the staples of our diet.
 Food studies from the 1960s, funded by the sugar industry, came up with unsubstantiated data that said that fat was bad for our health.
 These were compounded by a scientist named Ancel Keys.
 His research was incomplete but he managed to convince the public that fats are bad.
 The whole world then entered the era of low fat.
 Low-fat diet products flooded the food markets and became the preferred method for weight loss.
 Yet, people kept gaining weight.

 It is only now, 30 years later that the truth about fat is coming to light.
 Saturated fats are actually good for you!
 As long as carbohydrates are avoided the body functions at an optimal level using fats on a ketogenic diet!